 Hopefully this Theros Beyond Death Draft Guide will help you win your next draft.
 If you have any more question, feel free to ask us in the comments bellow or on our Facebook group or Instagram.
 We’ll gladly help you.

-We’ll see how right or wrong we are in the upcoming weeks.
+That’s all about the newest draft format.
 Until next time, may you never be on the receiving end of Kiora Bests the Sea God.
-(Best card in the set?)